compiler-explorer/compiler-explorer/README.md

 ### Running a local instance

-If you want to point it at your own GCC or similar binaries, either edit the `etc/config/compiler-explorer.defaults.properties` or else make a new one with the name `compiler-explorer.local.properties`. `*.local.properties` files have the highest priority when loading properties.
+If you want to point it at your own GCC or similar binaries, either edit the `etc/config/LANG.defaults.properties` or else make a new one with the name `LANG.local.properties`, subsituting `LANG` as needed.
+ `*.local.properties` files have the highest priority when loading properties.

 When running in a corporate setting the URL shortening service can be replaced by an internal one to avoid leaking source code outside of the organization.